-Monte Carlo (Micranthemum tweediei) is a sought-after foreground plant in aquascaping, renowned for its vibrant green, round leaves and its ability to form a lush, dense carpet across the aquarium substrate.
+Micranthemum tweediei, commonly known as Monte Carlo, is a sought-after foreground plant in aquascaping, renowned for its vibrant green, round leaves, and its ability to form a lush, dense carpet across the aquarium substrate.
 Originating from South America, this plant is favored for its adaptability and aesthetic appeal, making it suitable for both novice and experienced aquarists.

 Scientific Name: Micranthemum tweediei